 We emphasize the rule that people shouldn’t touch the formations.
 This is because the oil from your hands penetrates the formations and causes them to die.
 New calcite can’t be deposited to add to the formations.
 You can see evidence of this along the trails.
 Also, some formations, such as soda straws and the ceilings are very fragile and can be damaged by touching.

 Our current season is from March 1 through December 31.

 Temperatures can cause freezing on the road and trails and create a hazard.
 We won’t use chemicals to melt the snow and ice because those might seep into the cave and damage it.

 Also this closure allows the cave to rest and be cleaned.
 Without lights on and people breathing, algae won’t grow.
 We can wash off the lint from clothing, clean the steps and refresh the trails.
 Bats and other creatures can hang out unmolested.

 Finally, being open EVERY day for months is hard work for a family run business and this gives us a chance to rest too.

-Even though we are generally closed for tours from November through February, special arrangements can be made for group tours.
+Even though we are generally closed for tours from January and February, special arrangements can be made for group tours.
 Contact us for more information.